SolidLabResearch/Challenges/reports/generic-query-based-data-viewer.md

 For example, adding helper code from the solution to Comunica.
 -->

-We will tackle these actions in this separate [repository](https://github.com/SolidLabResearch/generic-data-viewer-react-admin/).
+We will tackle these actions in this separate [repository](https://github.com/SolidLabResearch/generic-data-viewer-react-admin/) instead of the original of the Web app.

 - Rebuild the same functionality using [React-admin](https://marmelab.com/react-admin/).
   See this [issue](https://github.com/SolidLabResearch/generic-data-viewer-react-admin/issues/1).